ncatlab/nlab-content/pages/1/0/7/3/3701/content.md

 The proof is almost embarrassingly simple.
 Let $J$ be the join of $(-\infty,0)$, $(1,\infty)$, and the elements of $\mathcal{C}$.
 If this equals $\mathbb{R}$, then in particular $(-1,2) \subseteq J$, a fact which is given by some zigzag $\zeta$.
 This zigzag involves only finitely many of the elements of $\mathcal{C}$; let $\mathcal{D}$ be the collection of these, and let $K$ be the join of $(-\infty,0)$, $(1,\infty)$, and $\mathcal{D}$.
 Now if $(a,b)$ is any pair of rational numbers, we construct a zigzag showing that $(a,b) \subseteq K$ as follows: the zig $(a,0) \subseteq (-\infty,0)$, the zag $0 \gt -1$, the zigzag $\zeta$ from $-1$ to $2$, the zag $2 \gt 1$, and the zig $(1,b) \subseteq (1,\infty)$.
 This is always a valid zigzag, so $K = \mathbb{R}$.
 Therefore, the finite collection $\mathcal{D}$ covers the unit interval.
 =--

 This proof generalises immediately to any closed interval $[a,b]$, for $a$ any upper real and $b$ any lower real.
-But note that we do not say 'extended'; we need to find some rational number (analogous to $-1$ in the proof above) smaller than $a$ and some rational number (analogous to $2$ above) larger than $b$.
-So the Heine--Borel theorem applies only to bounded closed intervals.
+But note that we do not say 'extended' here; we need to find some rational number (analogous to $-1$ in the proof above) smaller than $a$ and some rational number (analogous to $2$ above) larger than $b$.
+So the Heine--Borel theorem applies only to *bounded* closed intervals.

 [[!redirects locale of real numbers]]